Robustly learning the Hamiltonian dynamics of a superconducting quantum processor: Methods

+TensorESPRIT (ESPRIT) comprises of a denoising step, in which the rank of the Hankel tensor (matrix) of the data is limited to its theoretical value.
+Subsequently, rotational invariance of the data is used to compute a matrix from the denoised Hankel tensor (matrix), the spectrum of which has a simple relation to the spectrum of $h$.
+In the case of ESPRIT, this amounts to a multiplication of the denoised Hankel matrix by a pseudoinverse of its shifted version.
+Contrastingly, tensorESPRIT uses a sampling procedure to contract certain sub-matrices of the denoised Hankel tensor with the pseudoinverse of other sub-matrices.
+Details on both algorithms can be found in the SM.

-\textbf{Step 2: Eigenspace identification.} To identify the eigenspaces of the Hamiltonian, we use the eigenfrequencies found in Step~1 to fix the oscillating part of the dynamics in \cref{eq:diagonalized data}.
+\paragraph*{Step 2: Eigenspace identification.} To identify the eigenspaces of the Hamiltonian, we use the eigenfrequencies found in Step~1 to fix the oscillating part of the dynamics in \cref{eq:diagonalized data}.
 What remains is the problem of finding the eigenspaces $\proj{v_k}$ from the data.
-The problem is a non-convex inverse quadratic problem, subject to the constraint that the resulting Hamiltonian matrix respects the connectivity constraint of the superconducting architecture.
-Formally, we denote the a priori known support set of the Hamiltonian matrix as $\Omega$, so that this constraint amounts to $h_{\overline{\Omega}} = 0 $.
-We can cast this problem into the form of a least-square optimization problem
+This problem is a non-convex inverse quadratic problem, subject to orthogonality of the eigenspaces, as well as the constraint that the resulting Hamiltonian matrix respects the connectivity of the superconducting architecture.
+Formally, we denote the a priori known support set of the Hamiltonian matrix as $\Omega$, so that we can write the support constraint as $h_{\bar{\Omega}} = 0 $, where $\bar{\Omega}$ denotes the complement of $\Omega$ and subscripting a matrix with a support set restricts the matrix to this set.
+We can cast this problem into the form of a least-squares optimization problem

-equipped with non-convex constraints enforcing the orthogonality and the quadratic constraint restricting the support.
+equipped with non-convex constraints enforcing orthogonality, and the quadratic constraint restricting the support.
 In order to approximately enforce the support constraint, we make use of regularization~\cite{Regularization}.
 It turns out that this can be best achieved by adding a term~\cite[App.~A]{HangleiterEtAl:2020}

 to the objective function \eqref{eq:generalEigReconstruction}, where $\mu > 0$ is a parameter weighting the violation of the support constraint.
 We then solve the resulting minimization problem by using a conjugate gradient descent on the manifold of the orthogonal group \cite{EdelmanAriasSmith:1998, abrudan_conjugate_2009}, see also the recent work \cite{luchnikov2020qgopt,luchnikov2020riemannian, RothEtAl:2020} for the use of geometric optimization for quantum characterization.